FCA Logo

 Financial Conduct Authority Logo 2013

-The first logo took the shape of a bank card; that is, it looked like a horizontally oriented rectangle with rounded corners.
-The designers specifically aimed for such an association because FCA has been controlling banks, credit unions, and independent financial consultants since its inception.
+The first logo took the form of a bank card: a horizontally oriented rectangle with rounded corners.
+The designers specifically sought such an association because FCA has controlled banks, credit unions, and independent financial consultants since its inception.
 However, the emblem’s base was not solid: the central part was missing from the top half.
-In its place was a white depression in the shape of a parallelogram.
-All the remaining space was painted in a burgundy color with a gradient and many light wavy lines running horizontally.
+In its place was a white depression shaped like a parallelogram.
+All the remaining space was painted in a burgundy gradient with many light, wavy horizontal lines.

 2017 – today